 Take away buzzer beaters and incredible playoff performances, and sports fans would never have the pleasure of meeting the gut-wrenching entity known as "the edge of our seats."

-With that, B/R presents the 50 Most Clutch NBA players of all-time.
+With that, here is a list of the 50 most clutch NBA players of all time.
 The rings between them outweigh the entire Valentine's Day stock at Zales, and their game-winning shots are more plentiful than 15-year-old girls at a Justin Bieber concert.